-Your iPhone shows the Apple logo but won’t boot to the home screen.
+Your own iPhone shows the Apple logo but won’t boot to the home screen.
 It just sits there.
-A force restart fixes this about 80% of the time, and it takes less than 30 seconds.
-We tested all five methods below on an iPhone 13 and an iPhone 15 Pro, both running iOS 18.
+A force restart fixes this in most cases, and it takes less than 30 seconds.
+We tested all five methods below on an iPhone 13 and an iPhone 15 Pro running iOS 18, and we’ll walk through each one in the order you should try them.

 - A force restart fixes most cases and doesn’t erase any data on your iPhone